 I believe that coloring books are a useful tool for people of all skills to enjoy art in a relaxing, meditative way – free from the concerns of creating a compelling design.
 Just grab your colors and bring the page to life!

 In today’s stressful, mixed-up world, with so many unpredictable and scary events happening – I truly feel that coloring is a way for people to regain control of their own world and allow creative expression without rules.
 Coloring is a safe, sacred space for anyone – young, old, meticulous and messy – ANYONE to enjoy art.

 The collaborative nature of coloring books is also fascinating to me.
 As a colorist – I enjoy flipping through my coloring books until a page speaks to my current mood.
 I choose my pages based solely on how I feel at the moment.
 Then I enjoy creating a whole world in that page, inspired by the illustrator’s design.

 As an illustrator of coloring books, I feel so excited to bring a page into the world, wondering what the endless possibilities for coloring a page will be.
+I loved creating Bluebell Woods Coloring Book.
 I most prefer creating pages without a clear idea of what color should go where – a truly open canvas for any color to feel at home.
 My favorite part about creating pages is seeing what others do with the page – and hearing how it helped them unwind and de-stress after a difficult day.